MUSIC MANIA COMMUNITY WORKSHOP FOR PRE-K THROUGH GRADE 6

 |12–1 p.m.||Performance for friends and family|

-The Music Mania Workshop Program is directed by Sandra Doneski, Associate Music Professor and Director of Music Education at Gordon College.
+The Music Mania Workshop Program is directed by Sandra Doneski, Dean of Faculty, and Associate Music Professor and Director of Music Education at Gordon College.
 Most recently, Dr. Doneski was chosen as the 2012 recipient of the Massachusetts Music Educators Association's highest honor, the Distinguished Service Award, and as the 2013 recipient of the AIME Visionary Leadership Award.

 Workshop instructors include a combination of alumni and undergraduates, who have received their training and education through Gordon College's highly regarded undergraduate and graduate